studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - ***Modules added:*** image-minimizer-webpack-plugin, imagemin, imagemin-gifsicle, imagemin-jpegtran, imagemin-mozjpeg, imagemin-optipng, imagemin-pngquant, imagemin-svgo

 > [!NOTE]
 > Optimization work only with the production mode.
+(Production mode need to be used only when you are ready to push online because this mode take more time to proceed.)

 [More logs](https://github.com/studiochampgauche/wordpress-boilerplate/wiki/Changelog)